swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 This method is implemented by a distributed actor system library, and can use this information to double check this type against an allow-list of types allowed to be transmitted over the wire, and then store and send it over to the recipient such that it knows what type to decode the argument as.

 Next, the runtime will record all arguments of the invocation `[1.2]`.
-This is done in a series of `recordArgument` calls, which are made in declaration order of the parameters of the function.
-This method will never be invoked if the target is a distributed computed property.
+This is done in a series of `recordArgument` calls.
+If the type of actor the target is declared on also includes a generic parameter that is used by the invocation, this also is recorded.

 As the `recordArgument(_:)` method is generic over the argument type (`<Argument: SerializationRequirement>`), and requires the argument to conform to `SerializationRequirement` (which in turn was enforced at compile time by [SE-0336](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md)), the actor system implementation will have an easy time to serialize or validate this argument.
 For example, if the `SerializationRequirement` was codable -- this is where one could invoke `SomeEncoder().encode(argument)` because `Argument` is a concrete type conforming to `Codable`!